ThematicTheme/Thematic/readme.txt

 * Added: $content_width defines the max image width.
 * Added: Farsi language files.
 Credits: Ehsan
 * Added: The action hooks <code>thematic_above_archiveloop</code> and <code>thematic_below_archivloop</code>.
 Credits: Kathy
+* Added: Automatic support for All in One SEO Pack, HeadSpace Plugin, Platinum SEO Pack, wpSEO, and WordPress SEO.
 * Changed: Removed changelog.html in favor of the new readme.txt.
 * Fixed: <code>childtheme_menu_args</code> in Thematic Sample Childtheme (the value for echo is FALSE).
 * Fixed: An E_NOTICE in dynamic_classes.php (occured while displaying a 404 page).
 Credits: markauk